pixo2000/Apps/Spacer/concept.md

 - Remove not needed code
 - Remove excessive comments
-- Split command manager for better maintainability
 - Create proper registration system with code (for closed beta)

 The project follows a text-based command interface but is designed with extensibility in mind for potential GUI implementation in the future.
-The modular architecture supports adding new features without major refactoring.
+The modular command architecture provides flexibility and maintainability while allowing for easy addition of new commands without major refactoring.